 Why we partner with CTM for health

-The same Basic hospital cover at the same $750 excess can run $89/month with one fund and $124/month with another.
-CTM surfaces the spread cleanly — and Basic-tier cover is all you need to dodge MLS and LHC if that's your only goal.
+The same Basic hospital cover at the same excess can cost noticeably more with one fund than another — Compare the Market surfaces that spread cleanly.
+And Basic-tier cover can be enough to avoid the MLS and stop future LHC loading if that's your only goal.

 Compare health insurance

-NestPath may earn a commission if you take out a policy through Compare the Market.
+NestPath earns a commission if you take out a policy through Compare the Market.
 No extra cost to you, and it doesn't change the comparison results you see.
 Affiliate revenue keeps NestPath free for first home buyers.

 What is the Medicare Levy Surcharge?